 All music majors and students enrolled in ensembles or lessons will automatically be activated for after-hours access to Denison Hall and Haydn Hall.
 Access will begin the Monday after drop/add in the fall semester and expire at the end of the academic year.
 Please request access for the summer term prior to May 15.

-Music students who require lockbox access to Harkness Chapel/Classroom, HPP Studios in Haydn Hall, or individual rooms in the Denison Hall Complex should follow these steps:
+Music students who require lockbox access to Harkness Chapel/Classroom, HPP Studios in Haydn Hall, or individual rooms in the Denison Music Hall should follow these steps:

 Step 1 - Prior to requesting access: Receive authorization from your ensemble director, supervisor, and/or faculty advisor.